26dos/sinfun-chain/NOTES.md

   - automated pull of pump.fun graduates daily
   - notebook tour of "interesting deaths" — case studies of tokens that rugged spectacularly

+## solana

+helius free tier is enough for ~100 tokens/day. for more, paid is fine.